sasmlange/Max-Script-Online--MSO-/index.rst

         </div>
     </body>

-Ok!
+Okay!
 We have set the placeholders.

 Step 3: Testing the page